-The public entry with the localhost source is used for local testing of SNMP functionality.
-It is recommended that you leave this entry in place.
+The public entries with the localhost source and target are used for local testing of SNMP functionality.
+It is recommended that you leave these entries in place.
 Other legal sources can be formed as single IP addresses or IP blocks in IP/prefix notation, for example 192.168.115.0/24.
+Other targets can be formed as single IP addresses.